v-hgampala/microsoft-graph-docs/api-reference/beta/api/organization-activateservice.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 > [!CAUTION]
 > The **activateService** API is deprecated and will stop returning data on October 15th, 2022.
+Contact [Microsoft Support](https://developer.microsoft.com/en-us/graph/support) to get assistance in activating a service for your organization.

 Activate a service for an organization.